Primus (band): Musical style and influences

 Regarding the band's genre, Claypool stated in 1991, "We've been lumped in with the funk metal thing just about everywhere.
 I guess people just have to categorize you".
 Claypool dislikes the term "thrash-funk", while admitting that "it's more accurate than calling us a funk band, since I'm the only one in the group with any sort of funk background".
 Claypool himself once classified Primus's music as "psychedelic polka."
 When holding open auditions for a new drummer in 2024, the band wrote: "Primus is a band that is hard to define but the focus is always on rhythm, groove, and unique tactile moods.
-Smashy cymbals and fast metal riffs don’t impress as much as dynamics, finesse, originality, and pocket."
+Smashy cymbals and fast metal riffs don't impress as much as dynamics, finesse, originality, and pocket."
 Primus is the only band with its own ID3 genre tag, 'Primus', as introduced by Winamp.
 Primus's primary influence is the Residents, an avant-garde band that are well known for their anonymity and surreal music.
 Claypool has said he is often accused of being a member of the Residents due to their similar musical style.
-Other influences include King Crimson, Rush, Pink Floyd and Hillel Slovak-era Red Hot Chili Peppers.
+Other influences include the Beatles, Led Zeppelin, the Grateful Dead, Talking Heads, Metallica, Frank Zappa, King Crimson, Yes, Rush, Pink Floyd, Black Sabbath, Van Halen, Slayer, Tom Waits, Faith No More, Butthole Surfers, Iron Maiden, Exodus, the Dead Kennedys, and Hillel Slovak-era Red Hot Chili Peppers.

 Despite the seemingly upbeat, quirky music, Primus lyrics have often dealt with darker subject matter such as war ("Too Many Puppies"), murder ("My Name is Mud", "Mrs. Blaileen"), accidental death ("John the Fisherman", "Jerry Was a Race Car Driver"), drug addiction ("Jilly's on Smack", "Lacquer Head", "Little Lord Fentanyl") and suicide ("Bob", "Coattails of a Dead Man"), along with seemingly mundane observational comedy ("DMV").
-Claypool himself has said, "The thing is, a lot of these songs, with Primus, there’s an amazing amount of tragic tales, but it’s under the guise of this lighthearted perspective, and the music a lot of the times is lighthearted" and "I love the contrast of it.
+Claypool himself has said, "The thing is, a lot of these songs, with Primus, there's an amazing amount of tragic tales, but it's under the guise of this lighthearted perspective, and the music a lot of the times is lighthearted" and "I love the contrast of it.
 From Tommy the Cat to Wynona's Big Brown Beaver, there's a lot of tragic figures in my music and Primus' music.
 It's just the way I exorcise my demons, through these kinds of people"; he likened the writing to films by the Coen brothers.
 Many of the songs are about fictional characters; Claypool prefers to think of himself as the narrator of their stories rather than the protagonist, saying, "It was easier for me to step into a character as if I'm in a play and be Mel Blanc, than it was for me to try and be Peter Gabriel".